spacetelescope/rad/docs/ccsp.rst

 If the contributed product largely (or entirely) matches a SOC product it may make sense, through conversation with SOC, to extend the corresponding SOC schema.

+One way to do this is by referencing the SOC schema using a ``$ref``.
 This has some benefits and some downsides.
-Extending a SOC schema enforces consistentcy for the CCSP and SOC products but also requires that the CCSP product follow any changes made to SOC schemas.
+Extending a SOC schema enforces consistency for the CCSP and SOC products but also requires that the CCSP product follow any changes made to SOC schemas.

-Let's consider an example for a community developed coadd (Level 3) product with metadata that conforms to the SOC ``wfi_mosaic`` schema.
+Let's consider an example for a community developed coadd product with data and metadata that conforms to the SOC ``wfi_mosaic`` schema.
 The CCSP schema could contain:

 .. code:: yaml